General Rules

 • Acting Slate: “I am (your name), number (say your audition number), and I will be (monologue role 1) from (monologue play title 1) by (monologue playwright 1) and (monologue role 2) from (monologue play title 2) by (monologue playwright 2).
 (State your name again).”
 Example: I am Jane Smith, number 54, and I will be Laura from The Glass Menagerie by Tennessee Williams and Abigail from The Crucible by Arthur Miller.
 Jane Smith.

 • Musical Theatre Slate: “I am (your name), number (say your audition number), and I will be singing (song title) from (name of musical) by (name of composer or composer/lyricist), and I will be (monologue role) from (monologue play title) by (monologue play author).
 (State your name again).”
 Example: I am John Jones, number 37, and I will be singing “Kansas City” from Oklahoma by Richard Rodgers and Oscar Hammerstein, and I will be Biff from Death of a Salesman by Arthur Miller.
+John Jones.

 • Monologues should be from published plays.